ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>This list is for all mobile developers who use the modern UI framework Jetpack Compose for building their app’s UI.
 You can either use this…</blockquote>

 <h3>4.
-Configuring FCM for Expo Push Notifications: A Complete Guide - <a href="https://medium.com/@amnamubarakk/configuring-fcm-for-expo-push-notifications-a-complete-guide-a4522d7a7f1c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flock: Flutter’s New Fork — A Revolutionary Step in Cross-Platform Development - <a href="https://medium.com/@jamsheermoidu/flock-flutters-new-fork-a-revolutionary-step-in-cross-platform-development-ebe254ab3d92" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amna Mubarak`**
+✍️ **posted by `Jamsheer Moidu`**

-<blockquote>Push notifications are essential for engaging users and keeping them updated with your app’s latest content.
-In this guide, we’ll walk…</blockquote>
+<blockquote>As Flutter continues to dominate the cross-platform development landscape, a groundbreaking fork called Flock has emerged, promising to…</blockquote>

 <h3>5.
 The Complexity of Mobile E2E Testing: A Common Dilemma - <a href="https://medium.com/@hello_73712/the-complexity-of-mobile-e2e-testing-a-common-dilemma-b08495f7f8a3" target="_blank" rel="noopener noreferrer">link</a></h3>